Research in the School of Education

 Teacher Education, including subject pedagogy

-- School-based teacher-educators
+- research Impact: school-based teacher-educators

 - Teacher Action Research

-- The impact of the Rural Dimension in specialist schools (Specialist Schools and Academies Trust)
+- the impact of the Rural Dimension in specialist schools (Specialist Schools and Academies Trust)

-- Learning together through international collaboration in teacher education in Malaysia
+- learning together through international collaboration in teacher education in Malaysia

-- Professional development needs of new teachers
+- professional development needs of new teachers

-- A coaching toolkit across the curriculum
+- a coaching toolkit across the curriculum

-- European Methodological Framework for Facilitating Professional Collaboration among Teachers (EFFeCT).
+- European Methodological Framework for Facilitating Professional Collaboration among Teachers (EFFeCT)

-- European Policy Network on School Leadership (a 4 year study of school leadership and implications for policy).
+- European Policy Network on School Leadership (a 4 year study of school leadership and implications for policy)

-- Investigating leadership for social justice.
+- investigating leadership for social justice

 - Evaluation of the Primary Science Quality Mark (PSQM) 2013-15